Need to Know Fair Housing Laws For Residents and Landlords

 Interference, Coercion, & Intimidation: The Trifecta of Illegality

 Attempting to interfere in the decision-making process of someone in a protected class when purchasing a property is a violation of the Fair Housing Act.
 Violations can also take the form of coercion (bribes of any kind) or attempts to intimidate (non-violently or violently).
-Any act perpetrated with the intent to prevent someone from purchasing/renting a property based on their race, religion, or other protected category can result in legal action.
+Any act perpetrated with the intent to prevent someone from purchasing/renting a property based on their race, religion, or other protected categories can result in legal action.

 Along with interference and steering, discriminatory advertising violates the Fair Housing Act.
 Discriminatory advertising comprises advertising either directly, or indirectly, with the intent to discriminate against a person of a protected class.
 A real estate listing that indicates “No children” would be against the Fair Housing Act since it protects familial status.